vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

    * - Solution Trigger DAG
      - --triggername--
      - This is the name of the solution DAG you chose to trigger
+   * - TML Binaries Listening Ports
+     - --tmlbinaries--
+     - These are the ports the TML binaries are listening on.

        when your container starts.